Tom Ugly

 Tommaso Parisi (born 1991), is an Australian musician, singer-songwriter and producer.
 He formed the band [is], which was later renamed, Tom Ugly.
 By 2009 he adopted the performance name, Tom Ugly, for himself.
-He issued a self-titled debut extended play in August 2009, which reached No. 23 on the ARIA Physical Singles Chart.
+He issued a self-titled debut extended play in August 2009, which reached No. 23 on the ARIA Singles Chart.

 Biography

 Tommaso Parisi, grew up in Sydney.
 He first earned attention at the age of sixteen, when his band, [is], won the inaugural Triple J Unearthed High competition in 2008.
 Their first radio-single, "Cult Romance", which he wrote, went on to receive high rotation airplay and became one of Triple J's most-played songs, over the next year.
 It was later released as an MP3 with over 35,000 downloads.